RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

           - The incompatibility principle was revisited in Wilson v Minister for Aboriginal and Torres Strait Islander Affairs (Hindmarsh Island case) (1996) 189 CLR 1.
             - The federal Minister for Aboriginal and Torres Strait Islander Affairs appointed Mathews J, a Federal Court Judge, to prepare a report under s 10(1)(c) of the Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) on the potential detrimental impact on Indigenous heritage entailed in the construction of a bridge from the mainland to Hindmarsh Island (Kumarangk) which was being planned by the South Australian government, and of the measures the federal Minister should take to preserve any such heritage value (including orders to prevent the building of the bridge).
             - A 6:1 majority in the High Court found that her appointment was incompatible with her role as a judge, and was therefore invalid
-          - Brennan CJ, Dawson, Toohey, McHugh, and Gummow JJ test for determining whether a non-judicial function was incompatible with a judge’s judicial role
+          - Brennan CJ, Dawson, Toohey, McHugh, and Gummow JJ test for determining whether a non-judicial function was incompatible with a judge's judicial role
             - Ask if the non-judicial function is closely connected with the functions of the legislature or the executive.
               - If no such close connection is evident, there is no constitutional incompatibility.
             - (2) Must the function be performed independently of the instruction, advice or wishes of the Executive and/or Legislature?
               - If the function is not necessarily performed independently, incompatibility arises.
             - (3) Does the function involve a discretion to be exercised on political grounds?
               - An alternative way of phrasing the third step is to ask whether a judicial manner of performance is required in the performance of the function.
-              - If the answer to the first question on discretion is yes, or the answer to the second question on judicial manner is no, the function is incompatible with a judge’s judicial role, and cannot therefore be conferred upon a judge, even in his/her personal capacity.
+              - If the answer to the first question on discretion is yes, or the answer to the second question on judicial manner is no, the function is incompatible with a judge's judicial role, and cannot therefore be conferred upon a judge, even in his/her personal capacity.
 -  Separation of judicial powers – State (the Kable principle)
   - Kable v Director of Public Prosecutions (NSW) (1996) 189 CLR 5
     - Jurisdiction: